Governor Kemp faces next test from Trump loyalists in Georgia | ExBulletin

 Trump got 70% of the vote in Whitfield last November.
 Kemp got an even bigger share at 72% in 2018.
 The censure resolutions were nevertheless passed 34-2.
 In neighboring Murray County, Kemps’s 84% voting share in 2018 topped Trumps 82% in November.
 Murray’s Republicans passed censorship by acclamation, which means no votes recorded.

-Kemp’s skyrocketing participation in small towns and countryside in 2018, overtaking Trump’s voting shares in less populous counties, was necessary for him to defeat Democrat Stacey Abrams by just 55,000 votes out of 4 million votes. expressed.
+Kemps’s skyrocketing small-town and rural turnout in 2018, overtaking Trump’s voting shares in less populous counties, was necessary for him to defeat Democrat Stacey Abrams by just 55,000 votes out of 4 million votes. expressed.
 Trump, with just a slight dip, ended up losing Georgia to Biden by around 12,000 votes out of 5 million votes.

-And during their losses in the Senate in January, former Senators David Perdue and Kelly Loeffler, both seen as insufficiently loyal to Trump by a small slice of Tories, did not even win Trump’s backing.
+And in their defeats in the Senate in January, former Senators David Perdue and Kelly Loeffler, both seen as insufficiently loyal to Trump by a small slice of Tories, were not even backed by Trump.
 And their statewide deficit was larger than Abrams’ deficit to Kemp in 2018.

 Associated Press reporter Jeff Amy contributed.